dwillis/jour329w_fall2025/assignments/stardem_metadata.md

 ### Repeat

-Do the same steps as before, picking another model and change the schema_prompt so that it looks like this:
+Do the same steps as before, picking another model and changing the schema_prompt value so that it looks like this:

 ```python
  schema_prompt = """